Wikimedia Commons.wikimedia.org File: crane beauty5.jpg

 For sexuality in our lives, its purely material understanding – its truncation – almost always leads to disaster in the end.
 The suppression of its spiritual part is the cause of the suffering that sooner or later sets in.

 The unconscious background for the urge towards the opposite sex is first of all, as far as the erotic stage is concerned, the drive, which in humans is pleasure-orientated.
 If this predominates, which happens often enough, i.e. without tenderness, security, feelings of acceptance and affection, then sex is animalistic and merely removes the libidinal pressure.
 The Islamic wisdom teacher Rumi puts it very crudely and very aptly as follows: ‘Our spouses only relieve themselves in our vagina.’
 (The Matnavi V, 3392).
 Sex is then understood as an exclusively natural event and as a moment of pleasure; the general choice of words is ‘fun’.
-Human egocentricity could not be expressed more clearly.
+This human egocentrism cannot be expressed more clearly.

 However, sex is also and above all a cosmic event and therefore not just a libido goal.
-Sex is also an instrument for a spiritual goal, namely as a symbol of union on the path to unity and in this respect not only in physical and not only in emotional form:
+Sex is also an instrument for a spiritual objective, namely as a symbol of union on the path to the unity of God and man (see the parable of the Prodigal Son) and in this respect not only in a physical and not only in an emotional form:

-Unity refers to the form of existence of our life that recognises its deeper actual unity behind the external difference, such as that of the fingers on a hand.
+Unity refers to that form of existence in our lives that recognises its deeper, actual unity behind the external differences, such as the fingers on a hand.
 The separateness of the fingers on the surface conceals (see Maya in later chapter 23) their existential unity, because without the common bloodstream the fingers would not exist at all, nor would the organism as a whole.
 This touches on the subject of the unity of all being, which is unknown to most people.
 The connection between fingers and blood flow for the concept of unity contains an inaccuracy, as it depicts both on the same material level: But on the other hand, it shows clearly enough the spiritual truth in question.

 To the question of why there is the marvellous aspect of the emotional love of affection (philia) of human life at all, which the animals do not know, a provisional answer is that the orgasm is truly a spark of the gods and points beyond the worldly level.

-The next higher level of love after libido (eros), the level of sympathetic attraction between partners (philia), is the emotional energy of connection between two individuals who seek each other as support, complement, enrichment and, if necessary, maturation, on the one hand for the division of labour, child-rearing, etc., and on the other hand primarily for the satisfaction of sexual, intellectual and emotional needs.
-The striving for connection with the appropriate counterpart and its realisation is the phenomenon that is commonly referred to as love.
+The next higher level of love after libido (eros), the level of sympathetic attraction between partners (philia), is the emotional energy of connection between two individuals who seek each other for support, complementation, enrichment and possibly maturation, on the one hand for the division of labour, child-rearing, etc., and on the other hand primarily for the satisfaction of sexual, intellectual and emotional needs.
+The striving for connection with the right counterpart and its realisation is the phenomenon that is commonly referred to as ‘love’.

-However, this philia level of love remains on the earthly level; it does not go ‘upwards’ to the spiritual level (agape), i.e. not to those who ‘love one another as I have lovedyou ’ (John 15:12).
-Jesus thus makes a clear distinction between ‘preferential love’ (see below: Leo Tolstoy) in relation to partners, children, parents, friends, etc. and, on the other hand, his indiscriminate love; this is illustrated in the parable of the Good Samaritan or in his forgiveness of the torturers during his crucifixion.
+However, this philia level of love remains on the earthly level: it does not go ‘upwards’ to the spiritual level (agape), i.e. not to those who ‘love one another as I have lovedyou’ (John 15:12).
+Jesus thus makes a clear distinction between ‘preferential love’ (see chapter 1, paragraph 7; Leo Tolstoy: Resurrection) in relation to partners, children, parents, friends etc. and, on the other hand, his indiscriminate love; this is illustrated in the parable of the Good Samaritan or in his forgiveness of the torturers during his crucifixion.
 The latter is difficult to find because the human ego largely prevents this, i.e. agape (see chapter 17), from entering human consciousness.

 People’s experiences with their halved love are disastrous across the board.
 In everyday life, instinctual sexuality, which has no spiritual connection whatsoever, is predominantly practised for the purpose of self-gratification, often as an ‘act’.
 The (female) body is not worshipped, but predominantly used.
 Purely erotic sex is basically mutual masturbation.
 The higher devotional extension is predominantly lived by the woman.